Nefti-sama/sphinx-docx/docs/source/customization.rst

    }
    # And define Strike and Custom Table styles in the style file specified docx_style

-The following reStructuredText show how to use the custom styles.
+The following reStructuredText shows how to use the custom styles.

 .. code-block:: rst